infinityanalysis7-maker/tiltcheck-extension/README.md

 Together they create a simple feedback loop:

-Detect emotional risk → Interrupt trading → Allow time to reset.
+**Detect → Interrupt → Recover → Return with a clear mind**

 ---

-# Why This Combination Matters
+# Why This Matters

-Most traders already know they should walk away.

-The problem is that emotions happen faster than discipline.

-Traditional alerts only notify you.

-Traditional website blockers depend on you remembering to use them.

-TiltCheck combines both.

-1. **DRE-Monitor** measures emotional danger objectively.
+Alerts are easy to ignore.

+Willpower disappears under stress.

+TiltCheck bridges the gap between recognizing emotional danger and preventing impulsive execution.

-2. **TiltCheck** removes the ability to immediately act on that emotion.
+Instead of relying on discipline, the system temporarily removes the ability to keep clicking.

-That small gap between impulse and execution is where most revenge trades happen.

-TiltCheck closes that gap.

 ---